 Elsa perching (left photo) and Elsa showing off her adventurous nature (right photo)

 Rescuing Ex-Factory Hens

 Liane: “We really enjoyed having them and caring for them, but we noticed the hens didn’t get very old: after one year the first two already passed away.
 This was all very sad and upsetting.
-First we thought this was due to breeding and a rough start of their lives and that there was simply nothing that could be done about it.
+First, we thought this was due to breeding and a rough start of their lives and that there was simply nothing that could be done about it.
 But then we got to know more and more fellow chicken rescuers in, many of them in other countries where people had been rescuing ex-battery hens for a much longer time.
 We learned a lot about their health care and especially about the impact that reproductive health problems pose in these girls.
-Around that time we also met our current vet and we started using Suprelorin implants for egg related issues.
+Around that time, we also met our current vet, and we started using Suprelorin implants for egg related issues.
 We also learned to recognize a lot of the health issues before they became serious and untreatable.
 In 2014 not a lot of people in the Netherlands were using implants in hens and we learned a lot from our international friends.
 Nowadays our hens live healthier and longer lives.
 Many of them – because they are mainly rescues from the egg industry – now have implants.
-Almost all of the ex-layers developed egg issues at some point: either infected oviducts, soft shelled eggs, repeated lashes etc.” - Liane
+Almost all of the ex-layers developed egg issues at some point: either infected oviduct, soft shelled eggs, repeated lashes etc.” - Liane

 About Ex Legkipjes